The wildfire danger is EXTREME in the Peace River Forest Area. RED FLAG WEATHER WATCH remains in effect.

 There have been 68 wildfires in the Peace River Forest Area this fire season, and each of these wildfires has now been extinguished with the exception of those below:

 WILDFIRES OF NOTE: (update as of 1800 hours Wednesday)

 The photos below:

-- This fire is located roughly 10 kilometers northwest of the town of Manning.
+- This fire is located approximately 10 kilometers northwest of the town of Manning.

-- The forecast for Saturday is for a high of 18 degrees Celsius with a relative humidity of 15 per cent and winds continuing north-to-northeast at 20 kilometers per hour (kph) gusting to 30 kph.
+- Thursday's forecast is for a high of 22 degrees Celsius with a relative humidity of 15 per cent and winds continuing northeast at 15-20 kilometers per hour (kph).

 - PWF 054 remains being held at 74 hectares in size in the Battle River area.
 This fire is on patrol status.

 Tomorrow is a RED FLAG WATCH day.
 This means a weather event tomorrow is expected that could pose a critical degree of danger to fireline personnel and the public.
 Tomorrow’s deep crossover position (temp higher than humidity) and winds mean fire behavior will be drastically impacted by the weather.